Cadoxton River: History

 Although the river is but a stream today, it appeared to have had a greater flow in times gone by - large enough to appear on some maps of Britain.
 Some small vessels could almost reach Dinas Powys, but, like the River Thaw a few miles west, it is likely to have silted up, and the mouth became a mud channel before being redeveloped.

 The lower reaches of the river have been extensively modified in the past.
 In 1884, the Barry Railway Company began construction work on the Barry docks, which were cut into the natural estuary of the river, which was diverted away.
 The lower river should be tidal, but a sluice gate built at the same time as the docks keeps the water fresh.

 From the 1940s through to the 1970s, the bottom stretches of the Cadoxton were polluted by effluents from the many chemical plants nearby.
 However, due to environmental regulation the water quality is now improving and the river supports fish, including trout.

 On 19 April 2005, most of the river's trout were killed when dangerous pollutants leaked from a vehicle travelling to the Barry chemical plants, seeping into Bullcroft Brook and thus damaging the ecosystem.
-183 dead fish were found in a 5 km stretch of the river and the company, a division of Calor Gas Ltd, was fined £20,000.
+183 dead fish were found in a 5 km stretch of the river and the company, Calor Gas Transport, a division of Calor Gas Ltd, was fined £20,000.